aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-conversion-rendering/_index.md

 ---
 title: "Convert EML to MSG with Aspose.Email for Java – Guide"
-description: "Learn how to convert EML to MSG using Aspose.Email for Java.
-This step‑by‑step guide covers aspose email conversion, handling attachments, and rendering email to HTML."
+description: "Learn how to convert EML to MSG using Aspose.Email for Java, save email as MSG, extract email attachments, and render email to HTML or PDF."
 weight: 15
 url: "/java/email-conversion-rendering/"
-date: 2026-01-14
+date: 2026-04-08
+keywords:
+- convert eml to msg
+- save email as msg
+- extract email attachments
+- save email as html
+- email to pdf conversion
 ---

 {{< blocks/products/pf/main-wrap-class >}}